mandloideep/acosus-presentation/01-Introduction.md

 **Key Messages to Emphasize**:

+1. **NSF Project Context**: "This thesis is part of a larger multi-institutional NSF project.
+NEIU's responsibility is the system design and ML component."

+2. **Dual Purpose**: "ACOSUS serves two objectives: a centralized platform for advisors AND a predictive system for transfer students."

+3. **Transfer Student Focus**: "We specifically target underrepresented transfer students in computing - a population with 10-15% lower graduation rates and unique challenges."

-1. **Cold Start Innovation**: "We can start predicting with just 10 students - something traditional ML cannot do."
+4. **Cold Start Innovation**: "We can start predicting with just 10 transfer students - something existing systems like Starfish and Civitas cannot do."

-2. **Progressive Evolution**: "The system automatically gets smarter as more students enroll - from KNN to Neural Networks."
+5. **Progressive Evolution**: "The system automatically evolves from KNN to Neural Networks as the transfer cohort grows, replacing the legacy NLP + recommender approach."

-3. **Student-Centric**: "We reduce survey burden by 50-70% through intelligent feedback loops."
+6. **Advisor Tool First**: "In the short-term, this is an advisor tool for centralizing data.
+Mid-term: ML predictions inform advising.
+Long-term: Automated student recommendations."

-4. **Production Ready**: "This is deployed and running live - not a research prototype."
+7. **Production Ready**: "This is deployed and running live at acosus.neiu.edu - not a research prototype."

-5. **Validation Plan**: "We have clear metrics and a longitudinal study planned to validate predictions against real outcomes."
+8. **Validation Plan**: "We're currently recruiting 10 NEIU transfer students.
+Validation is planned for Spring-Fall 2026 with longitudinal tracking."

+9. **Transparency**: "The ML models are not yet trained - we have 0/10 students enrolled.
+The system is ready, and we're actively recruiting."

+10. **System Flexibility**: "While designed for transfer students, the system architecture supports any student population."